saquibsaifee/leetcode/Best Time to Buy and Sell stock.md

 Easy(01/01/2023)

-Notes: Go left or right and check the mid
+Notes: if sell > buy change the max and keep increasing the sell. return max_profit.

 # 121. Best Time to Buy and Sell Stock